 This article outlines the steps to create a protected item which will backup to a local storage device.
-The local storage device can be a second hard drive installed in your computer or an external drive attached via USB.
+The local storage device can be an internal disk, external USB or network location.

 Open the eazyBackup application, select the “Accounts” menu and click “Add Storage Vault”.

 Create a a new "Custom" storage vault.

 On the "General" tab, we can give our storage vault a name, enter something that makes it easy to identify later.

 From the "Storage" tab, click the drop down box and choose "Local Path".
 Next, click the browse button and locate the local storage device where you want to store backup data.
 When you have added the path to your local storage device click "Save".

 Now you should have a new item listed under "Storage Vaults".

 Now we can create a new Protected Item which will backup data to our local storage device.
 From the "Backup" tab, select "Add Protected Item".